 - Your number of personal exemptions.
 When you start a new job, you fill out a W-4 form to tell your employer how much to withhold from your check.
-The number may be zero or one if you are single, or greater if you have dependents.

 - Your tax filing status.
 There are standard federal and state tax deductions that vary depending on whether you are single, married filing jointly, married filing separately, head of household, or a surviving spouse.

 - Other payroll deductions.
 This category could include contributions to a 401(k) retirement plan, health insurance, life insurance, or a flexible spending account for medical expenses.
-It may also include union dues or any other garnishments that are taken from your wages.
+It also may include union dues or any other garnishments that are taken from your wages.
 It helps to categorize these according to pre-tax and after-tax contributions, to deduct them from either your gross salary or after-tax calculation.

-Once you’ve subtracted personal exemptions and a standard deduction, the resulting number should be very close to your taxable income.
+The resulting number should be very close to your taxable income.
 This is the total that will be used to determine your federal and state tax brackets.

-The amount of federal tax you pay will depend on your filing status and bracket, which you can find in the Federal Tax Bracket tables updated annually by the Tax Foundation.
+The amount of federal tax you pay will depend on your filing status and bracket, which you can find in the federal tax bracket tables updated annually by the Tax Foundation.

 Other After-Tax Payroll Deductions

-Free Online Paycheck Calculators
+Use a Free Online Paycheck Calculator